Phenotypic plasticity

+Method of Phenotypic Plasticity

+New traits start as flexible responses from a previously fixed trait.
+This flexibility can arise from environmental changes or mutations.
+Environmental cues will trigger developmental switches, which will lead to the expression of different traits.
+These traits are expressed independently in different individuals.
+Because they are independent, natural selection can act upon them, which will lead to more diverse traits and adaptation.
+This process is known as genetic accommodation.
+In the final step, the flexibility is eventually lost through assimilation or canalization.
+The trait becomes fixed within the genome and is no longer sensitive to the environment.

 Examples

 Plants

 Phenotypic plasticity of sorghum flowering time evaluated from seven environments.
 The identified photothermal time, a performance-independent index, quantifies the relevant environmental input and enables a systematic framework for modelling, explaining, and predicting phenotypic values under natural conditions.

 Phenotypic plasticity in plants includes the timing of transition from vegetative to reproductive growth stage, the allocation of more resources to the roots in soils that contain low concentrations of nutrients, the size of the seeds an individual produces depending on the environment, and the alteration of leaf shape, size, and thickness.
 Leaves are particularly plastic, and their growth may be altered by light levels.
 Leaves grown in the light tend to be thicker, which maximizes photosynthesis in direct light; and have a smaller area, which cools the leaf more rapidly (due to a thinner boundary layer).
 Conversely, leaves grown in the shade tend to be thinner, with a greater surface area to capture more of the limited light.
 Dandelion are well known for exhibiting considerable plasticity in form when growing in sunny versus shaded environments.
 The transport proteins present in roots also change depending on the concentration of the nutrient and the salinity of the soil.
 Some plants, Mesembryanthemum crystallinum for example, are able to alter their photosynthetic pathways to use less water when they become water- or salt-stressed.

 Demonstration of phenotypic plasticity in A. thaliana, with genetically identical wild-type individuals cultivated under different light conditions.
 Plants on the left were grown under 16 h light/8 h dark, while plants on the right were grown under 8 h light/16 h dark.

 Because of phenotypic plasticity, it is hard to explain and predict the traits when plants are grown in natural conditions unless an explicit environment index can be obtained to quantify environments.
 Identification of such explicit environment indices from critical growth periods being highly correlated with sorghum and rice flowering time enables such predictions.
 Additional work is being done to support the agricultural industry, which faces severe challenges in prediction of crop phenotypic expression in changing environments.
 Since many crops supporting the global food supply are grown in a wide variety of environments, understanding and ability to predict crop genotype by environment interaction will be essential for future food stability.
+In 2026, a study published in Cell illustrated how differential phenotypic plasticity in gene responses to environmental conditions can shape plant adaptation.